-2014 2014 Effective Rate Effective Rate
+2014 Effective Rate 2013 Effective Rate

-· (Dollars in thousands)
+• (Dollars in thousands)

 Provision (Benefit) for Income Taxes \$14,093 9.3% \$(26,050) (30.6)%

 The provision for income taxes during 2014 increased by \$40.1 million compared to 2013 and the effective tax rate increased from (30.6)% to 9.3%.
 The increase is primarily attributable to certain one-time discrete items in 2013 which did not recur in 2014.
 As a REIT, we are required to distribute at least 90% of our taxable income to shareholders and in turn are allowed a deduction for the distribution at the REIT level.
 The Company's wholly-owned taxable REIT subsidiaries continue to be fully subject to federal, state and foreign income taxes, as applicable.
 We estimate our annual effective tax rate to be approximately 10% exclusive of any non-recurring items.
-As a result of incremental business profitability in our taxable REIT subsidiaries, or TRS, our composition of taxable income changed resulting in an increase in our estimated effective tax rate for the year.
+As a result of incremental business profitability in our TRS, our composition of taxable income changed resulting in an increase in our estimated effective tax rate for the year.